dgurney/notedb/README.md

 # notedb

-`notedb` is a tool I made for my own purposes, with the primary goal of learning to use Bun for backend development.
+`notedb` is a banknote database I made for my own purposes, with the primary goal of learning to use Bun for backend development.

 Europa-series EUR, JPY, and USD banknotes are currently supported with validation.